BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I finally came up with excluding all unnecessary samples and basically redid the analysis.
 I also began with cluster analysis.
 There are some interesting findings on the heatmap: the gene expression levels are almost symmetrical for two patient clusters and two gene clusters.

 **Thoughts**: I have to finish my project soon!

+### Day 87: June 1, 2020

+**Today's Progress**: Today I continued the Gene Set Enrichment Analysis and found out that almost all enriched pathways are correlated to the immune system.

+**Thoughts**: I just need to finish the last analyses and write conclusions.